nicozanf/py4web-doc/docs/chapter-05.rst

 handler function using the ``@app_watch_handler`` decorator.

 Two examples of this usage are reported now.
-Do not worry if you don’t fully undestand them: the key point here is that even non-python code could be reloaded automatically if you explicit it with the ``@app_watch_handler`` decorator.
+Do not worry if you don’t fully understand them: the key point here is that even non-python code could be reloaded automatically if you explicit it with the ``@app_watch_handler`` decorator.